The fangs of a nose-horned viper can be as long as half an inch!

 - Vipera ammodytes

-The most noticeable thing about this snake is the fleshy horn atop its snout.
-This viper grows to a size of two and a half to a little over three feet long.
+The most noticeable thing about the nose-horned viper is the fleshy horn atop its snout.
+This viper grows to a size of 2.5 feet to a little over 3 feet long.
 It lives on the outskirts of forests, shrublands, and on rocky hillsides in areas of Europe.
 This snake has a carnivorous diet of small mammals and birds.
 Though this viper has potent venom, it’s not an aggressive reptile.

 Types of Nose-Horned Vipers